BizTalk Migration to Azure iPaaS – Lift & Shift vs Hybrid Integration [Part 2]

-Hybrid Integration means that some legs of integration solution are running on on-premises BizTalk Server and some are up in the Cloud.
-BizTalk 2016+ offers adapters to connect to Azure iPaaS components, like Logic Apps, Service Bus and Azure Functions.
+Hybrid Integration means that some legs of the integration solution are running on an on-premises BizTalk Server and some are up in the Cloud.
+BizTalk 2016+ offers adapters to connect to Azure iPaaS components, like Logic Apps, Service Bus, and Azure Functions.

 Logic Apps adapter in BizTalk provides seamless and secure connectivity to Serverless Logic Apps.
 With Service Bus Messaging and Event Hub adapters in BizTalk, we can exchange messages with Azure Service Bus and Event Hub.
 We can keep some of our processes within on-premises environments and move integrations with SaaS products on Azure.

 This diagram illustrates the end-to-end (E2E) architecture of B2B integration in the cloud.
 The left side shows an external trading partner, while the right side shows internal line-of-business (LOB) partners.
 The middle portion highlights the heart of the integration pipeline, involving B2B processing using Azure Logic Apps.